A New Causal Decomposition Paradigm towards Health Equity: Experiment

-\textbf{Implementation.} (i) \emph{Detect $\mathbf{M}$}.
-We follow the FCI-JCI algorithm to identify adjustment sets among social-economic factors.
-In total, there are four features, with two for social-economic status: income and working styles, and two for health status: Body mass index (BMI) and outcome score at baseline. (ii) \emph{Identification of admissible sets.} In addition to the race variable, there are also other context variables such as gender, age, \emph{etc.} We found that for each adjusted factor $M$ and $V \in \tilde{\mathbf{B}}_{\mathrm{MAG}}$, there exists at least a context variable that is non-adjacent to $M$.
-Therefore, we can directly identify $\mathbf{B}_{M}$ by implementing FCI-JCI algorithm iteratively to obtain MAG over $(R,M,O,Y)$ for each $O \in \tilde{\mathbf{B}}_{\mathrm{MAG}}$.
-Specifically, the $\mathbf{B}_M$ is (age, gender, education years, working style) when $M$ denotes income; is (age, gender, education years, back pain at baseline $(bp_{BA})$) when $M$ denotes working style; (gender, diabetes) when $M$ denotes BMI and finally is $\emptyset$ when $M:=bp_{BA}$. (iii) \emph{Estimation.} We train random forest predictor with $n=50$ estimators to fit $\mathbb{E}(Y|\mathbf{B}_M,M,R)$.

-\textbf{Results Analysis.} As shown in Fig.~\ref{fig:bp-all-result}, both adjusted and unadjusted effects are non-ignorable, while the latter may be due to other unobserved mediated variables.
-For mediated variables $\mathbf{M}$, the working style and income are of practical interest for policy-making.
-As we can see, if we intervene them to the income level (working style) of the advantaged group, the disparity in both BP and PF scores can be decreased by a noticeable margin, especially in the 4th year for DS and SPS.
-Take IDH data for illustrations, we observed that the proportion of the non-white group with no official or low-level income is $5.4\%$ more than that of the white group; and that the proportion of employment in the non-white group is nearly $18\%$ less than that of the white group.
-This suggests the possibility of alleviating disparity by focusing more on the employment status and income among non-white people.
-Besides, it is also interesting to note that the BMI and outcome at baseline have significant adjusted effects, which can explain the disparities in terms of outcome after surgical treatments.
+\textbf{Results Analysis.} Due to space limits, we only show the results on the IDH disease and placed other results in the appendix.
+As shown in Fig.~\ref{fig:IDH}, both adjusted and unadjusted effects are non-ignorable, which suggests more compensations for minorities (income, working status), healthier daily habits (BMI), and more personalized health care (the outcome at baselines) such as better medications.
+Particularly, for the working style and the income which are more of practical interest for policy-making, if we assign them to the advantaged group’s distribution, the disparity in both BP and PF scores can be decreased by a noticeable margin.
+To explain, we observed that the proportion of the non-white group with no or low-level income is 5.4\% more than that of the white patient subgroup and, that the proportion of employment of the black patient group was nearly 18\% less than that of the white subgroup.
+This suggests the possibility that alleviating disparities in outcomes can be achieved by focusing on one’s employment status and income.
+Besides, it is interesting to note that the BMI has significant adjustment effects, which help explain the disparities in terms of outcomes after surgical treatments.
+Finally, one can observe that making policies on all mediators (purple curve) does not necessarily have better effects, since the formula of $\delta_M$ does not necessarily increase as $|M|$ increases.
+To illustrate, consider the group $R=0$ that does not have good living or dietary habits, adjusting all factors may let them treat their disease lightly (e.g., choosing non-surgical treatment), which may in turn result in worse outcomes.